apigovau/national-api-design-standards/sections/api-request.md

 | Cache-Control | Used to specify directives that must be obeyed by all caching mechanisms e.g. no-cache. |
 | If-None-Match | A string of ASCII characters placed between double quotes.
 Matches the content of the server-provided ‘Etag’ header.
 The client should include this in any update requests to ascertain whether the version of a resource is unchanged. |

-Payload data **MUST** NOT be used in HTTP Headers.
+Payload data **MUST NOT** be transmitted via HTTP Headers.
 They are reserved for transversal information (authentication token, monitoring token, request properties etc).

 ## Idempotency